 Creating an account

 If you have ever created an Etsy account to make a purchase you can use that to set up your shop!
 Go to Etsy.com and click “Sign In” in the upper right corner.
 Once you click, a form will pop up.
-Sign in if you have an account or click “Register” on the upper right corner if you don’t.
-That will take you to another form where you will enter an email address, your first name and a password or connect to a Google, Facebook or Apple account.
+Sign in if you have an account, or click “Register” in the upper right corner if you don’t.
+That will take you to another form where you will enter an email address, your first name and a password or connect to a Google, Facebook, or Apple account.

 Creating your first listing